 They may even bring in what looks like nest-building material.
 Most likely it is just to create more warmth.

-It may surprise you to see Bluebirds in February and March in 10-degree weather, but it is very common.
+It may surprise you to see these birds in February and March in 10-degree weather, but it is more common than you might think.

-Yes, even in New York and even Minnesota.
+Yes, even in New York and in Minnesota.
 Nesting will even begin in March in these areas.

 Nights below freezing are tolerable for these birds without any problems.
 Even eggs being incubated will be fine as long as the adults are there to take care of things.